Ernest Hemingway famously wrote that one goes bankrupt in two ways: gradually, and then suddenly.

 The then-Conservative government in Ottawa immediately appealed the court’s ruling – noting Canada’s elected representatives had been asked the same question just two years earlier and voted overwhelmingly not to change the law.

 A year later, British Columbia’s Court of Appeal overturned the judgement, noting the CMA was opposed to doctors taking part in assisted suicide.
 There was not, the judge wrote, “clear consensus of public or learned opinion on the wisdom of permitting physician-assisted suicide”.
 Yet in response, the CMA began a sea change.
-While recognising its membership was divided, it decided it nevertheless needed to help lead the societal debate underway.
+While recognising its membership was divided, it decided it nevertheless needed to help lead a societal debate.
 Meanwhile, the case was appealed again and bumped up to the Supreme Court, the final decision-makers.

 In 2014, the CMA began a consultation, holding town hall meetings across Canada as well as hosting a website for doctors to register their thoughts.
 Although this process did highlight the deep differences of opinion among its members, the overall picture was clear: in an online survey 72% of doctors opposed physician-assisted suicide, compared to 26% who thought the policy should be revised.
 An earlier poll from 2011, before the current legal case, had suggested just 11% of Canadian doctors would take part in euthanasia or assisted suicide if it were legal.